-We want our kids and grandkids to remember us, not only the things we did together but how being together made them feel – loved and cherished, strong and courageous, empowered and able, protected and safe.We want them to remember us, not for what we did together but how being together made them feel.
+You want your kids and grandkids to remember you, not only the things you did together but how being together made them feel – loved and cherished, strong and courageous, empowered and able, protected and safe.We want them to remember us, not what we did together but how being together made them feel.

 How Our Memory Works

 So to get there, let me start by explaining a little about the process of making memories.

 Have you ever played the game where the first person whispers a phrase to the next person and it’s passed down the line, only to end up totally distorted by the time it reaches the last person?